 An individual cannot apply to become a sponsor if he or she:

 - did not pay an immigration loan, a performance bond and/or family support payments;

-- failed to support a previously-sponsored relative, which resulted in the sponsored individual seeking social assistance to meet his or her basic needs;
+- failed to support a previously-sponsored relative, resulting in the sponsored individual seeking social assistance;

 - is under a removal order;